-Read the full story on the Retail Merchandiser Blog
+Read the full story on the RM Blog

 Read the full story on the Retail Merchandiser blog

 Here are some tips for success this holiday season from Shmuli Goldberg, director of marketing for Feedvisor.

 Seller rating on Amazon is calculated by points.
 If an order is fulfilled without any problems, it receives points, and if a problem arises, points are taken off.
 The amount of points either granted or deducted depends on the size of the problem.

 How Online Retailers Can Shine this Holiday Season

 It’s no secret that the holiday season is the busiest and most profitable time of year for the retail industry.
 As the holidays approach, the press is awash in stories about the strategies retailers are practicing to drive traffic into their brick-and-mortar stores.
 But what does the season hold for online retailers?